 The observed values are perturbed with stochastic noise in the EDA.
 The variance of the observation perturbations is given by the observation error variance estimate that is used in the data assimilation.
 In addition, model uncertainties are represented in the EDA using the SPPT scheme.
-At the time of writing (April 2014), the EDA consists of 25 perturbed analyses with an outer loop resolution of T399.
+The EDA consists of 25 perturbed analyses with an outer loop resolution of $T{\rm Co}639$.
 Further details about the data assimilation system and the EDA are provided in Part II of the IFS documentation and by Isaksen et al. (2010).
 The EDA also provides the operational high-resolution 4D-Var with an estimate of the flow-dependent variations of the background error variances.